-Once the residence of the founder Chalmers University of of technology, William Chalmers, the house continues to be a meeting conferences. place hosting seminars and workshops.
+Once the residence of the founder of Chalmers University of technology, William Chalmers, the house continues to be a meeting conferences. place hosting seminars and workshops.
 Built from the fortune that William Chalmers amassed from Swedish-Chinese trade, the house has been the residence of many industrialists and merchants.